Print | Close

 rankle dissuade bower founder(v) prow reprovingly fickle nit rickety sedate canon beckon steward venerable obstinately eaves retort(n) kiln dross soupcon solicitously alderman vicar mongrel touchstone loathsome bailiff flotsam spinney alyssum cavort slither gabardine refectory waspish florid callous frivolous

-Thank you to "an anonymous friend" for his contribution of a vocabulary word list for Canterbury Tales written by Chaucer at www.myVocabulary.com!
+Thank you to "anonymous friend" for his contribution of a vocabulary word list for Canterbury Tales written by Chaucer at www.myVocabulary.com!